LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

 <https://github.com/lexibank/pylexibank/issues/267#issuecomment-1418959540>`_
 ).

-This is how your console should approximately look like after the conversion:
+This is how your console should approximately look after the conversion:

 .. image:: consoleoutput.png